msimonin/ombt-orchestrator/README.md

 > It's possible to force an experimentation dir with `--env mydir`

 > Note also that scripting from python is also possible using the function defined in `task.py`

+## Misc.

+* Bound clients or servers to specific bus agents:

+To bind ombt-clients to a specific bus instance you can declare the following `roles: [bus, bus-client]`.

+Following the same idea ombt-servers can be bound to a specific bus instance using `roles: [bus, bus-server]`